High Court Enforcement companies across the UK have effectively been unable to operate for almost 3 months due to the ongoing Covid-19 pandemic.

 In light of the redundancies of staff from well known TV Bailiffs as highlighted this week on the LinkedIn platform from a recently redundant Bailiff Allocations Manager at a well known High Court Enforcement company consumer confidence is at an all time low.
 Without the courts issuing writs, and with a huge backlog once things open up again, companies will not have the resources capital and staff to service these clients.
 With an estimate of 30% of High Court operations struggling to continue operations the question is asked ‘ Where Do We Go From Here?’

 For now, the industry is suspended, before long it’s likely to suffer from significant challenges as redundancies across the board of High Court Companies have already begun.
 It is looking more like an Autumn or even Winter restart for these companies.
-Mr Paul Bohill, an independent business consultant recently quoted during a recent online podcast ‘With a well known TV High Court Company letting 40% of staff go it is an indicator of the trend that is going to follow, they won’t be chasing rainbows anymore, they will be joining the signing on line’.
+An independent business consultant recently quoted during a recent online podcast ‘With a well known TV High Court Company letting 40% of staff go it is an indicator of the trend that is going to follow, they won’t be chasing rainbows anymore, they will be joining the signing on line’.

 Unlike High Court Enforcement Officers, here at Nightfox we are able to act, with or without a Writ and even without an initial CCJ, to get your money back quickly.